Focus Area: Energy and Climate

 New York State's Energy Sector

 The energy sector is going through an exciting transition as new and emerging technologies are changing how we generate, transmit, and use electricity.
+Visit the Offshore Wind section of our website to learn more about the industry, the workforce, and what's happening in NYS.

 Utilities are changing the way they maintain and repair poles and wires.
 New businesses are transitioning into the energy sector as the cost of renewable energy continues to decline.
 As consumers are demanding more choice over how their energy is produced, businesses and homeowners are purchasing electricity directly from wind and solar farms.